-- 1) individual income taxable at source: - (1) employees' income; - (2) income in the form of donated assets (works, services); - (3) income in the form of pension payments; - (4) income in the form of dividends, interest and prizes; - (5) income in the form of scholarships/bursaries; - (6) income under insurance savings plans; - (7) individual income from tax agency;

-- 2) individual taxable income of a self-assessment taxpayer: - (1) property income, including: - capital gain on the sale of an individual's assets in the Republic of Kazakhstan (e.g. real estate, motor vehicles, shares/interests in Kazakhstan companies, etc.); - individual income from the sale of assets received from non-Kazakhstan sources; - capital gain on the transfer of an individual's assets (other than cash) as a contribution to the authorised capital of an entity; - income received by an individual (other than a sole trader or a payer of single aggregate payment) from letting their property to persons other than tax agents; - capital gain on the sale of other assets by a sole trader who is subject to special tax treatment applicable to small businesses, peasant households and farms; - income from assignment of accounts receivable, including a share in a residential building acquired under a share construction participation agreement; - (2) income of a sole trader; - (3) income of a private practitioner (attorney, private notary, private law enforcement officer (bailiff) or professional mediator); - (4) other income from non-Kazakhstan sources; and - (5) consolidated income of controlled foreign companies or permanent establishments thereof.
+- 1) individual income taxable at source: - (1) employees' income; - (2) income in the form of donated assets (works, services); - (3) income in the form of pension payments; - (4) income in the form of dividends, interest and prizes; - (5) income in the form of scholarships/bursaries; - (6) income under insurance savings plans; - (7) individual income from tax agency; - 2) individual taxable income of a self-assessment taxpayer: - (1) property income, including: - capital gain on the sale of an individual's assets in the Republic of Kazakhstan (e.g. real estate, motor vehicles, shares/interests in Kazakhstan companies, etc.); - individual income from the sale of assets received from non-Kazakhstan sources; - capital gain on the transfer of an individual's assets (other than cash) as a contribution to the authorised capital of an entity; - income received by an individual (other than a sole trader or a payer of single aggregate payment) from letting their property to persons other than tax agents; - capital gain on the sale of other assets by a sole trader who is subject to special tax treatment applicable to small businesses, peasant households and farms; - income from assignment of accounts receivable, including a share in a residential building acquired under a share construction participation agreement; - (2) income of a sole trader; - (3) income of a private practitioner (attorney, private notary, private law enforcement officer (bailiff) or professional mediator); - (4) other income from Kazakhstan or non-Kazakhstan sources; and - (5) consolidated income of controlled foreign companies or permanent establishments thereof.

-The aforesaid income is subject to IIT at the rate of 10%, save for the income in the form of dividends received from Kazakhstan sources which is taxable at the rate of 5%.
+The aforesaid income is subject to IIT at the rate of 10%.